 Macarons are naturally gluten-free!
 Some bakeries use other ingredients that may not be gluten-free, so be sure to check the ingredients!
 But these homemade macarons are completely free of gluten.

-Yes, a well made macaron will have be chewy in the center, similar in consistency to nougat.
+Yes, a well-made macaron will be chewy in the center, similar in consistency to nougat.
 The outside should have a slight crispness.

 If your batter is too wet then it will not form feet.
 The most common reason for this is that it did not dry long enough before baking.
 Other culprits could be incorrect measuring or adding a lot of food coloring.
 Using a scale, gel food coloring, and letting your batter dry for a full hour will all help with the formation of macaron feet.